jinantonic/Client-Server-Project/README.md

 - Basic knowledge of C programming.

 ### Compilation
-To compile the server and client, use the following commands:
+To compile the server and client, use the following commands
 1. **Compile the server**:
    ```bash
    gcc -o server server.c Practical.c